P-p-H-d/mlib/README.md

 ##### void name\_in\_str(name\_t array, FILE *file)

-Read from the file 'file' a string representation of a array and set 'array' to this representation.
+Read from the file 'file' a string representation of an array and set 'array' to this representation.
 This method is only defined if the type of the element defines both IN\_STR & INIT methods itself.

 ##### bool name\_equal\_p(const name\_t array1, const name\_t array2)